ELIXIR-IIB-training/website/_posts/2017-09-04-MachineLearning-Trento.md

 ### Course Description
 The aim of the course is to provide a practical introduction to the analysis of "omics" data.
 Topics will range from data visualization/exploration to univariate/multivariate analysis and machine learning.
-Practical exemples and applications will be illustrated by using R and Python.
+Practical examples and applications will be illustrated by using R and Python.

 Course Milestones:
 - Data exploration and visualization